calvinmorett/dailys/content/en/posts/htmlmd.md

 +++

+Quick idea

-Quick idea: Make an HTML to Markdown converter.
+## Make an HTML to Markdown converter.

-1. make an html page with all elements
+- make an html page with all elements
-2. python convert html to md equal element-code
+- python convert html to md equal element-code
-3. save as .md
+- save as .md